MElisoltanov/holbertonschool-printf/README.md

 c: character to be provided for printing

-s: ...The const char * argument is expected to be a pointer to an array of character type (pointer to a string).
+s: The const char * argument is expected to be a pointer to an array of character type (pointer to a string).

 %: A per cent sign '%' is written.
 No argument is converted.